paulscherrerinstitute/pshell/src/main/assembly/help/Readme.md

 # Installation

-The only requirement for running PShell is Java 8 JRE.
+The only requirement for running PShell is Java 11 or superior.
-Java 8 JDK is needed if using dynamic plugins (compiled on-the-fly).
+The JDK is needed if using dynamic plugins (compiled on-the-fly).
-Netbeans 8 is required for visually editing graphical plugins.
+Netbeans 11.3 or superior is required for visually editing graphical plugins.

  1. Download or build the JAR file pshell-*.jar